 - LogiQ is a trigger+modulators optimized for drums.
 It is where you create new patterns for Aquarius by mixing LFOs in various ways in the T Mix grid.
 In general, you edit a kind of “main preset” on LogiQ, then you create variations with filters and VCA found on Aquarius.
 It means that you don’t come back often into LogiQ to edit it, a lot is done with Aquarius modulators to change the rythms.
 You could create a whole suite of patterns just with modulators (and of course the crossfaders of both LogiQ and Aquarius).

-- TxM5 allows to convert midi notes to triggers, and so it allows to use Aquarius with your daw, like a classic drum box.
+- TxM5 (5 Crossfade between Triggers and Midi.
+It allows converting midi notes to triggers, and so it allows to use Aquarius with your daw, like a classic drum box.
 TxM5 can also crossfade between the midi and LogiQ’s triggers, in order to create pattern that morph seemlessly, and where the variation of positive and negative modulations allow user to find new rythms without additional programming.

 What is the point ?

-The results are also “unexpected” in the sense that it produces a pattern that you would not have done manually.
-It is not about aleatoric or chaotic algorythms, but more about getting pop/groove/electro drums easily without too much efforts, and without thinking about a particular result.
+LogiQ can create rythms by mixing modulators rather than inserting points in a grid.
+Of course, you can also insert drum notes in your daw or in any midi sequencer, and mix it with triggers.
+It is not about aleatoric or chaotic algorythms, but more about getting pop/groove/electro drums without efforts, and without thinking about a particular result.

 How to use Aquarius ?